ballerina-platform/ballerina-distribution/examples/graphql-client-query-endpoint/graphql_client_query_endpoint.md

 Further, the execute method optionally takes a map of variables and an operationName in case the document contains any variables or contains more than one operation.
 For more information on the underlying package, see the [`graphql` package](https://lib.ballerina.io/ballerina/graphql/latest/).

+## Prerequisites
->**Tip:** As a prerequisite to run the client program, execute a ballerina GraphQL server program given in [Record as output object](https://ballerina.io/learn/by-example/graphql-returning-record-values) example.
+- Execute the ballerina GraphQL server program given in [Record as output object](https://ballerina.io/learn/by-example/graphql-returning-record-values) example.

 Run the client program by executing the following command.